jamesheald/COIN/README.md

 ### Variable names

+adMu','adCovar'
+bMu','bVar'}
+  xPredMarg bPredMarg  yPredMarg'   'xHat'  'explicit' 'implicit'  'c','iResamp'}

 - dynSS1
 - dynSS2
 - obsSS1
 - obsSS2
+- cPred - predicted probabilities
+- cPost - responsibilities
+- cInf - stationary probabilities
+- transitionMatrix - expected value of the context transition matrix
+- emissionMatrix - expected value of the cue emission matrix
+- adMu -
+- adCovar -
+- xPred - mean of the predictive distribution of the state in each context
+- vPred - variance of the predictive distribution of the state in each context
+- xFilt - mean of the filtered distribution of the state in each context
+- vFilt - variance of the filtered distribution of the state in each context
-- C
+- C - number of instantiated contexts
-- n
+- n - context transition counts
-- nE
+- nE - cue emission counts
-- beta
+- beta - global transition distribution
-- betaE
+- betaE - global emission distribution
-- a - retention factor
+- a - retention in each context
-- d
+- d - drift in each context
-- pQ
+- pQ - probability of the observed cue in each context
-- pY
-- cPrior
+- pY - probability of the observed state feedback in each context
+- cPrior - probability of each context transition given the context sampled on the previous trial
-- cPrev
+- cPrev - context sampled on the previous trial
-- yPred
+- yPred - state feedback predicted in each context
-- xHat
+- xHat - state predicted (average across contexts and particles)
-- yHat
+- yHat - state feedback predicted (average across contexts and particles)
-- p
+- p - variance of state feedback predicted in each context
-- e
+- e - state feedback prediction error in each context
-- sensoryNoise
+- sensoryNoise - sensory noise
-- motorNoise
+- motorNoise - motor noise
-- k
+- k - Kalman gain in each context
-- xFilt
-- vFilt
 - xSamp
 - m
 - mE